petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-insights.md

 ![The Search Insights widget is helpful during testing and development.](./search-insights/images/01.png)

-Once you search for keywords that return Search Results, the Search Insights portlet displays the returned query string in all its glory.
+Once you search for keywords that return Search Results, the Search Insights widget displays the returned query string in all its glory.

 ![The full query string isn't for the faint of heart.
 This example is clipped to spare the reader.](./search-insights/images/02.png)